 Preheat the oven to 350 degrees.
 Grease and flour a 9 inch cake pan.

 Sift flour, baking soda, baking, powder, salt, and cocoa powder together in a large bowl.

-Add the sugar, oil, water, coconut milk, and vinegar, and beat on medium speed until smooth.
+Add the sugar, oil, water, non-dairy milk, and vinegar, and beat on medium speed until smooth.